Muthu-Opensource-Solutions/psso-client-swiftui/README.md

 Once enrolled:
 - The user's Identity Provider (IdP) password is synchronized to their local macOS user account.
 - If the user changes their password in the IdP, they can seamlessly sync the new password to their Mac by simply entering the **new IdP password at the macOS login window**.
-- The Apple Platform SSO framework verifies the new password against the IdP via the proxy server and automatically updates the local account password.
+PSSO verifies the new password against the IdP via the proxy server and updates the local account password.

 ---